General Questions | Relievers | Advanced Methodology | Table Instructions

 How many games do you project/value?

-All MLB starts for today + the next 6 scheduled days.
-Projections for next week (Mon-Sun) are available beginning on Fridays.
+- Streamonator includes all MLB starts for today + the next 6-9 scheduled days.
+There are both rolling 7 day week projections as well as next week (Mon-Sun) projections that are available beginning on Fridays.

 What does $ represent?